Bristol Bulldog: Background

 The design of the Bulldog was the outcome of a series of design studies for fighters undertaken by Frank Barnwell during the 1920s.
 In 1924 Barnwell had started work on a fighter powered by the Rolls-Royce Falcon to meet the requirements of specification F.17/24.
 The project was shelved since Bristol preferred to use its own engine designs, but was revived in 1926 when Barnwell started work on a design, designated the Bristol 102, to meet either F.9/26 for a day-and-night fighter or N.21/26 for a shipborne fighter.

 The Type 105 designation was first applied to a subsequent proposal for another aircraft to meet F.9/26 powered by the Mercury engine then under development at Bristol.
-These proposals looked promising enough for a pair of mockups to be constructed for inspection by the Air Ministry in February 1927.
+These proposals looked promising enough for a pair of mock ups to be constructed for inspection by the Air Ministry in February 1927.
 The two aircraft were similar in design, the interceptor to specification F.17/24 design being slightly smaller and lighter and not equipped with radio.
 As a result, Bristol was asked to revise the design so that it met a later interceptor specification, F.20/27.
-Subsequently, a prototype aircraft, now designated the Type 107 Bullpup was ordered for evaluation, but the other design did not gain official backing.
-Nevertheless, Bristol considered it promising enough to build a prototype to be entered for the F.9/26 trials as a private venture, powered by a Bristol Jupiter because the supply of Mercurys was expected to be limited.
+Subsequently, a prototype aircraft, now called the Type 107 Bullpup was ordered for evaluation, but the other design did not gain official backing.
+Bristol considered it promising enough to build a prototype for the F.9/26 trials as a private venture, powered by a Bristol Jupiter because the supply of Mercurys was expected to be limited.